Ashton Nyte: 2000s

 In June 2002 The Awakening recorded its "most aggressive, guitar-driven album to date," entitled Roadside Heretics.
 Thematically, Roadside Heretics deals with a discriminated-against and isolated people, a subject well known to South Africa.
 According to Nyte, Roadside Heretics marked a new era for The Awakening, as the band focused on capturing their trademark live performance intensity within the album's sound.
 In the same year, a compilation album entitled Sacrificial Etchings was released, featuring singles from 1997 to 2002 and a few previously unreleased songs including the hit single "Vampyre Girl."
 The album Sacrificial Etchings ranked as the 18th top album of 2003 in South Africa.

 In early 2003, Nyte released his third solo album, Sinister Swing.
 Described as "organic electronic / experimental" music, the album received critical acclaim for the hybrid of pre-1980s electro and the "icy echoes of isolation...and just a hint of swing."
 Nyte later wrote and starred in an adaptation of Sinister Swing with the University of Pretoria's theatre department as a cabaret piece.
 Later that year Nyte founded The Red Room, which went on to become one of South Africa's most established and longest-running alternative music dance clubs.

 A year later Nyte began to work on The Awakening's Darker Than Silence, with lyrical themes about devastation and medication.
-Songs such as "One More Crucifixion", "Angelyn", and "The Needle and The Gun" achieved a positive reception worldwide and notable success on South African and German charts, where it was released on an independent Germna music label.
+Songs such as "One More Crucifixion", "Angelyn", and "The Needle and The Gun" achieved a positive reception worldwide and notable success on South African and German charts, where it was released on an independent German music label.
 The success brought the band to tour the United States for the first time in 2004.

 In July 2005, Nyte released his fourth solo album entitled Headspace with his solo band Ashton Nyte and The Accused representing the live line-up of five musicians.
 Music videos for the singles "My Little Rock 'n Roll" and "Murder Me" were aired throughout South Africa.
 Ashton Nyte and The Accused performed at The Woodstock Festival (South Africa) before embarking on a national tour in December 2005.

 In 2006 The Awakening signed a management deal with German-based MCM Music, and later signed a record deal with German label Massacre Records.
 The Awakening then released its eighth studio album entitled Razor Burn.
 With the European distribution and marketing of Massacre Records, the album received more notice than the band's previous albums as well as positive reviews from the alternative music press, and a second US tour followed in 2007 along with a headline appearance at RAMfest, South Africa's largest alternative music festival.
 The following year the band returned for a third tour of the US, this time with one of its first 2008 US shows as a headliner of HM Magazine's stage at Cornerstone Festival 2008.